 Listening to your favourite music while you travel is one of the best parts of the journey and you quite often connect certain songs with places you’ve visited.
 A great gift idea for music and travel lovers can be a portable speaker they can take with them.
-Something that gives good quality sound but is still light weight and easy to use.
+Something that gives good quality sound but is still lightweight and easy to use.
 A USB speaker would be ideal!
 If you want to go one step further, a really great pair of headphones could be the ticket too.
-Bonus points if you get a noise cancelling pair, they’ll make all the difference on those long-haul flights.
+Bonus points if you get a noise-cancelling pair, they’ll make all the difference on those long-haul flights.
 Find portable speakers here and noise-cancelling headphones here.

 10. Emergency power pack

 When you’re using your phone as a camera and map, you can run the battery out really quickly.
 This is especially true if you’re out all day sightseeing and don’t want to have to go back to your hotel to charge your phone in the middle of the day.
 Give the gift of POWER!
 Caps felt appropriate there, sorry.
-Gift your travel loving friend a power bank, most come with different adaptors so they’ll fit a phone, your camera and a few other devices too.
+Gift your travel-loving friend a power bank, most come with different adaptors so they’ll fit a phone, your camera and a few other devices too.
+Find power banks here.

 11. Cool adaptors

 Give the gift of MORE POWER!
-Caps is still appropriate, sorry.
+Caps are still appropriate, sorry.
 I really like these brightly coloured power adaptors from Flight 001.
 They’re colour coded, which makes it easy because usually adaptors are white and you can never remember which one is for which country, so you just pack them all.
 They’re also great because they stack into each other and go into a nice compact box, making it easy to pick them up and throw them in your luggage with no worries.
 Find cool power adaptors here.